- Brand name

 SALPRAZ is available as 20 mg and 40 mg tablets.
 The tablets have an acid-resistant coating called an enteric coating.

-- The 20 mg tablets are yellow oval shaped, plain on both sides,
+The 20 mg tablets are yellow to light yellow oval shaped, plain on both sides,

-- The 40 mg tablets are yellow oval shaped, plain on both sides.
+The 40 mg tablets are yellow to light yellow oval shaped, plain on both sides.

 The 20 mg and 40 mg tablets are available in blister packs of 30 tablets.